noble-antwi/cybersecurity_projects/Monitoring and Detection Lab/README.md

 disabled = 0

 ````

-I have an explicit video on the set uo below.
+I have an explicit video on the set up below.

 ===================================================================================================

 [Link to the Architectural Diagram](https://drive.google.com/file/d/1L2Ri70p85bDrAMxXZyRc9m__X1sVpACT/view?usp=sharing)

 ### Comprehensive Home Lab Setup for Cybersecurity Testing and Monitoring

 ---

 ### Network Design and Segmentation

 #### 1. **Security Operations Network** (Better name: **Monitoring/Defense Network**)

 - **IP Range**: `192.168.3.0/24`
 - **Description**: This network is designated for Security Onion and other related defense tools such as Intrusion Detection Systems (IDS), Intrusion Prevention Systems (IPS), and log aggregation services.
 It will act as the nerve center for monitoring traffic, analyzing logs, and correlating events across the labs networks.